AliS25/Balls-in-Bins/README.md

 # Balls-in-Bins
 A program that simulates the balls into bins process and records various statistics of the procedure.
-For the basic balls into bins process with n buckets, the program should report the following.
+For the basic balls into bins process with n buckets, the program  reports the following.

 The time of the first collision.